mmcil/SmartGovernment/README.md

 The systems to be implemented in 13 separate projects:

+- Legislature & Decision Making
+    * transparent electoral system (using blockchain)
+    * used for every decision
+    * result options weighted by the edu. lvl
+    * direct input from the citizens
 - Health & Social Care
     * social order and harmony
     * family integration